 Weak hydrochloric acid dropped on this rock, shows no fizz.
 The rock is called a limestone – the Black Rock Limestone – so what is happening?
 The limestone here is actually a dolomite.
 Dolomite formed when over time the calcium of calcium carbonate is replaced by magnesium.
 You would also be less likely to find fossils in dolomite, as their structure is often destroyed as the calcium is replaced by magnesium.

 In the picture notice the sugary texture, which is a characteristic of dolomite.
 The pink staining is another characteristic of the dolomite in this area.
-The official British Geological Survey name for this rock is the Barry Harbour Limestone which is a member of a ‘group’ called the Black Rock Limestone Subgroup (‘Black Rock’ after a place in the Mendips).
+The official British Geological Survey name for this rock is the Black Rock Limestone Subgroup (‘Black Rock’ after a place in the Mendips).
 Here in the Forest of Dean and Wye Valley area, publications will often still use the original name of Lower Dolomite for this rock.

 Spot the lone fossil